ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 You can print the certificate using:

-openssl x509 -in policy_cert_file.datica_test -inform der -text
+openssl x509 -in policy_cert_file.datica-test -inform der -text

 ### Step 4: Compile cf_utility (note unlike app examples where
 ###   the app is the measured object, you need NOT include policy